x13machine/ubuntu-demon-creator/README.md

 # ubuntu-demon-creator
-An automated way of creating services/demons for ubuntu 16.04
+An automated way of creating services/demons in ubuntu 16.04

 Example: